 Muharram is the first month in the Islamic calendar, which starts with sadness as it surrounded by some sad events.
-This month hold a high amount of importance in Islamic history.
+This month holds a high amount of importance in Islamic history.

 - 2nd Muharram: Hussain Ibn Ali (RA) entered Karbala and establishes his camp.
 Yazid’s forces were present surrounding him.